With some people – the really bad liars – it’s easy to spot what criminologists call “guilty demeanor.”

 Sanger apparently has plenty of reasons for parsing “conspiracy theories” from “non-conspiracy theories” and pretending he doesn’t know that 9/11 was an inside job.

-Posted by Kevin Barrett on December 29, 2013, With 4062 Reads Filed under 9/11.
+Posted by Kevin Barrett on December 29, 2013, With 4068 Reads Filed under 9/11.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.